 Over many years the Masons’ Company has formed supportive alliances outside the confines of stonemasonry.
-Today our formal associations include the Royal Engineers, Ironbridge Gorge Museum, The Weald and Downland Open Air Museum and the Construction Livery Group.
+Today our formal associations include all three branches of the Armed Forces, Ironbridge Gorge Museum, The Weald and Downland Open Air Museum, the Construction Livery Group and 15 Company South West London ACF.

 No 14 Squadron RAF